theodoreyong9/AIWA/README.md

   update and Appendix H.26.
 12 new tests (8 + 4).
 217 JS tests total —
   the last item on this project's own open-work list before AI (§28, deliberately deferred, not an oversight).
+- Built the AI idea agent (§28, narrowed) and the hyperprofile foundation (§27.6) — after reading through the real YourMine reference files (ai.js, profile.js, desk.js, app.js) for genuine inspiration, then deliberately scoping down to exactly what was confirmed wanted: only an idea generator (not code generation, not a public-code checker), themes dropped in favor of the presentation- token layer already built, and hyperprofile grounded in this project's own real `ctx`/transport/contacts primitives rather than YourMine's same-origin `window.YM_S` global registry, which AIWA's real sandbox (§27.1) deliberately forbids.
+  **AI idea agent**: `idea-agent.js` — context snapshot from a domain's own real registered modules and real contacts (never invented), system-prompt construction, and reply sanitization against a known local-model leak failure mode — is pure, fully tested logic with zero WebGPU dependency (10 tests). `webllm-engine.js` — real WebGPU detection, a real dedicated Worker, real streaming chat via `@mlc-ai/web-llm` — is real code, untestable here for the same reason `solana-rpc.js`'s network calls are.
+Wired into the Domain screen: a "Get an idea" button showing exactly what the agent sees (your module count, contact count) before generating.
+  **Hyperprofile**: `ctx.share(key, value)` — durable, DAG-replicated,
+  latest-write-wins (unlike immutable module code hashes or minted formulas), `value: null` retracts a key for real. `ctx.sendToPeer`/ `ctx.onPeerMessage` — real-time, routed through the real transport (§25), delivered only if the target module happens to be the one currently mounted on the receiving domain, no inbound queue.
+A "Visit profile" button in Contacts shows what a domain's modules have genuinely published, materialized the same way every other view in this project is — nothing invented, nothing fetched from anywhere else.
+  **A real design bug found during end-to-end verification, not by inspection**: the existing `simulatedNetworkSend()` treated every transport message as a reconciliation trigger regardless of content — would have silently turned a real-time module message into a full DAG merge.
+Fixed by branching on the message's own declared type before deciding what delivery means.
+Verified end to end using the real `DomainReplica` pattern: published data invisible before reconciliation, correctly visible after; a real-time message reaches the exact module it's addressed to and is silently ignored by an unrelated one.
+New whitepaper §27.6, §28 rewrite, Appendix H.27.
+23 new tests (10 + 9 + 4 more in module-sandbox-html.test.mjs).
+239 JS tests total.